Ylr9933/TokenPilot/README.md

 ## 📄 Citation

-Please cite our paper if you use EasyEdit in your work.
+Please cite our paper if you use LightMem2 in your work.

 ```bibtex
 @inproceedings{fang2025lightmem,